jbconway/INST377FinalProject/docs/README.md

 Both of these endpoints are used by the frontend to display data and save data entered by a user

+To summarize:
+Make sure the config.js and .env file are added in order to run locally

 # How to run this application on a server
 To run on a local server use the following command:
 Command: